shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-integration-instructions.md

   pod install
   ```

-- CocoaPods will download the Xandr SDK and create a workspace in the project directory.
+- CocoaPods downloads the Xandr SDK and creates a workspace in the project directory.
 If your project is currently open, close it and open the workspace.

 ### Carthage